 Attachable Waterbottle or a Camelbak – to mitigate dehydration.

 120′ – 300′ +/- static climbing rope – 11mm to 13mm / SRT &/or DdRT static climbing line.
-Lower diameter ropes are lighter, but larger diameter ropes are usually stronger and easier to grip with your hand.
+Lower diameter ropes are lighter, but larger diameter ropes are usually stronger and easier to grip and typically work better with certain multicenders.

 A few double-auto-lockingcarabiners (Oval and/or D-Shape) for specific uses.